There are many different versions of Poker out there. However, if you are going to choose one, then it better be

 - Raise – you put more money in the pot.

 There are other poker terms that you are going to need help with.
-The names of the winning hands usually make quite a lot of problems for beginners.
+For example, the names of the winning hands usually make quite a lot of problems for beginners.
 Not to worry, though, as those are the next ones we will cover.

 The goal of No-Limit Texas Hold ’em Poker is to make the strongest five-card combination possible.
 To do this, players use their two hole cards and three of the community cards which work best with them.

 There are ten winning combinations in Texas Hold ’em.
-In case you are playing any of the other versions, you should know that winning hands are more or less the same.
+If you are playing any of the other versions, you should know that winning hands are more or less the same.
 Otherwise, those games wouldn’t be called Poker.

-The lowest hand in Poker is one that doesn’t have a pair or any other winning combination.
+The lowest hand in Poker doesn’t have a pair or any other winning combination.
 This is called the High Card—basically, your highest card of the five.
 In 99.9% of the cases, this will be a losing hand unless you can bluff your way to victory.

 Next comes the Pair.
 As the name implies, this is any pair you can make (A-A, 4-4, J-J etc.).

 More potent than just one Pair is Two-Pair.
 This means that you have two pairs in your five-card hand (7-7 and K-K).

 Three of a Kind is stronger than two-pair.
 It means that the player has three same value cards (8-8-8).

 Straight is a sequence of 5 cards in a different suit, and it trumps three of a kind (2-3-4-5-6).

 Flush is any combination of five cards that are in the same suit.

 This is bettered by a Full House (Q-Q-Q and A-A).
-A full house is basically three of a kind and a pair.
+A full house is three of a kind and a pair.

 Four of a Kind is what you see most often in films, and it means that there are four cards of the same value (3-3-3-3).